 - Foreign transaction fees.
 Some cards will tack on a fee for every transaction abroad.

 - The difference between miles, points and cash back.
 It sounds simple, until you read the fine print to understand all the nuances and qualifications of each reward.

 - “Cash back.”
 This sneaky incentive sometimes comes in the form of statement credit—and not actual dollar bills.

 A recent report by Nerdwallet showed that 30% of credit card users are confused by the fees.(3) With good reason!
 If you don’t understand how they work, annual fees can eat your credit card benefits for lunch.
 Let’s say your card offers airline miles and has an $80 annual fee.
 If you spend $8,000 on the card every year and pay it off each month, you’ll have accumulated enough to get the free ticket in three years.
+Three years!
 The only problem?
-You'll have spent $240 in annual fees alone... and you can buy a plane ticket straight up with the money you’d save on those fees?
+By that time, you’ll have spent $240 in annual fees alone.
+Why not skip the credit card and buy a plane ticket straight up with the money you’d save on those fees?

 You May Also Like

 Learn How to Manage Your Money Without Points, Rewards and Hassles

 Look, people who are concerned about points, rewards and cash-back offers are obviously people who want to be smart with their money.
 So kudos to you!
 But there’s a better way to become money smart.
 If you invested the same amount of time and energy on creating solid, long-term spending habits as you do on calculating your rewards, you could build a lasting financial future that doesn’t include credit cards!

 We know from 25 years of helping people with money that you can’t outsmart bad spending habits.
 However, we also know you can become money-smart and change your bad spending habits.